ember-learn/ember-blog/content/the-ember-times-issue-195.md

 ## [Submit your questions for the Ember Framework AMA, Feb 4th 🙋‍♀️](https://bit.ly/ask-ember-core)

-On February 4th at 2pm Eastern Time, the Ember.js Framework team will livestream some community questions and answers.
+On February 4th at 2 pm Eastern Time, the Ember.js Framework team will livestream some community questions and answers.
 Would you like to submit a question or two?

 Use the Ember Times reader question form, <a href="https://bit.ly/ask-ember-core" target="rq">bit.ly/ask-ember-core</a>.